 Note that there is a difference between security and privacy.
 The above browsers can all be considered secure, in that they are difficult to hack and are resilient to website exploits.
 The problem is that they cannot be trusted not to compromise your privacy to their developers.
 You should also remember to use a VPN to help protect you online.

 Most Secure Browsers

-As always, if you care about privacy, you should use open source software.
+As always, if you care about privacy, and using a secure browser, you should use open source software.
 This includes using Linux as your Operating System (OS).
 The following private and secure web browsers are all open source.
 Now let’s get on with the in-depth look.

-Most Secure Web Browser – Firefox (with additional hardening)
+Most Secure Browser – Firefox (with additional hardening)

 Pros of Firefox

 - Fully featured